-Before creating a server, ensure you have:
+Before creating a server instance using the command-line, ensure you have:

 - installed MATLAB Production Server on your machine.
 For more information, see "Install MATLAB Production Server" on page 2-2. - added the script folder to your system PATH environment variable.
 Doing so enables you to run server commands such as mps-new from any folder on your system.